hotsno/status-svg/README.md

 ### ___Color___

 Append the query param `color=:hexCode` to the end of the URL, replacing `:hexCode` with a color hex code (don't include the `#`).
 This will override the light mode option.

+## Special presences
+There is some custom handling of a few Discord presences:
+- This [Plex presence](https://github.com/phin05/discord-rich-presence-plex) will show "Watching {title}"

 ## Credits
 - [Lanyard](https://github.com/Phineas/lanyard)